European Party of Armenia: Ideology

 The party has strong pro-European views and supports Armenia's European integration.
-The party opposes Armenia's current membership in the Eurasian Union and believes Armenia should begin the first steps of accession negotiations to the European Union without delay.
+The party opposes Armenia's current membership in the Eurasian Economic Union and believes Armenia should begin the first steps of accession negotiations to the European Union without delay.
 The party also supports Armenia's inclusion in a Deep and Comprehensive Free Trade Area with the EU.
 During a press conference, Party Chairman Tigran Khzmalyan stated that, "We are convinced that Armenia is a European state, that we are not only European but also a key culture for Europe."
 Khzmalyan also stated that the Eurasian Union is a corrupt, hostile and colonial system and that the European Party of Armenia will stand in opposition to Armenia's current membership while supporting the development of Armenia as a European state within the European family of states.
 The party additionally supports Russia to seek an EU membership bid and supports developing closer relations between Armenia and Georgia, Ukraine, the Baltic States and Iran.

 The party's manifesto prioritizes establishing a strong and stable democracy in Armenia, eliminating all forms of discrimination, as well as protecting human rights, social justice and free elections.
 In addition, the party is in favor of Armenia eventually joining NATO and withdrawing from the Collective Security Treaty Organization.

 Party leader Khzmalyan advised he would not be opposed to creating a political alliance with other parties which hold similar views, such as the anti-Russian Sasna Tsrer Pan-Armenian Party.
 Khzmalyan stated that, "We are in a situation where radical opposition and democratic forces must unite and demand a strategy of joining Armenia with Western powers."

 The party is also skeptical of Prosperous Armenia party and its leader Gagik Tsarukyan, labeling them both as serving Russia's interests above all.

+The EPA supports the return of Armenians to Nagorno-Karabakh following the 2023 exodus in accordance with the International Court of Justice order issued in the case of The Republic of Armenia v.
+The Republic of Azerbaijan.
+The party believes that the judgment can be implemented with the help of international peacekeepers.
+The EPA also expressed its opposition to Nikol Pashinyan's proposal to dissolve the OSCE Minsk Group.